Viagra is a common treatment for Erectile Dysfunction (ED) in men or AMAB. ED is a very prevalent sexual dysfunction among males.

 Viagra is not known to cause side effects in the sexual partner.
 It can affect them only when the drug passes into the semen.
 Viagra does not pass into the semen in significant amounts.

 If your partner takes the pill themselves, then it may pose a risk of possible side effects.
-It is suggested not to use Viagra prescribed for your partner.
+It is suggested not to use the Viagra prescribed for your partner.